 ABSTRACT 3

-INTRODUCTION 3
+INTRODUCTION

-So, What Is A Fox?WHAT DOES AN OWNER WANT?
+So, What Is A Fox?
+WHAT DOES AN OWNER WANT?

 IS THE PROBLEM THE PROCESS OR THE PARTICIPANTS?
 6

 The Traditional Design-Construction Process Contemporary Design And Construction Architects Performing Construction Management Construction Managers Performing Design The CM's Risks During The Design Phase The Owner's Issues With Cost Estimating How Do Program Managers Fit Into The Design and Construction Process?
 Another Dilemma: Can The Owner Truly Understand What He Is Buying?
 Which Party is Technically and Legally Responsible?

-Project Cost 14 14 15
+Project Cost Project Schedule Quality And Scope Changes In The Work The Effect of Variable Project Delivery Methods

 The EFFECT OF THE Procurement Process 17

-The Confusion In Requests For Proposals Scope Of Services Matrix The Dilemma With Straying Outside Your Core Business The Issue Of Fees In The Procurement Process The INFLUENCE of Industry Trade Associations 17 22 23
+The Confusion In Requests For Proposals Scope Of Services Matrix The Dilemma With Straying Outside Your Core Business The Issue Of Fees In The Procurement Process The INFLUENCE of Industry Trade Associations

 Training and Education 25

 WHAT SHOULD THE OWNER DO?
 25

 ABOUT THE AUTHOR 27